irinaB11/anamorphicRayTracer/RayTracer2/README.md

 * `shapes (directory/folder)`: Folder containing all your shapes.

 * `sphere.cpp/.h (inside shapes)`: Sphere class, which is a subclass of the `Object` class.
 Represents a sphere in the scene.
+This is usually a spherical mirror.

+* `cylinder.cpp/.h (inside shapes)`: Cylinder class, which is a subclass of the `Object` class.
+Represents a cylinder in the scene.
+This is usually a cylindrical mirror.

+* `quad.cpp/.h (inside shapes)`: Quad class, which is a subclass of the `Object` class.
+Represents a 2D plane in the scene.
+This is usually a plane mirror.

+* `mesh.cpp/.h (inside shapes)`: Mesh class, which is a subclass of the `Object` class.
+Represents the mesh of an object in the scene.
+This is the object that is deformed.

 * `triple.cpp/.h`: Triple class.
 Represents a three-dimensional vector which is used for colors, points and vectors.
     Includes a number of useful functions and operators, see the comments in `triple.h`.